KILTprotocol/docs/docs/concepts/07_dip/02_provider.md

 ---

 The Decentralized Identity Provider (DIP) provider pallet enables a Substrate-based chain (provider) to bridge the identities of its users to other connected chains (consumers) trustlessly.
-A consumer chain is connected to a provider if there is a way for the consumer chain to verify state proofs about parts of the state of the provider chain.
+A consumer chain is connected to a provider if there is a way for the consumer chain to verify proofs about parts of the state of the provider chain.

 The pallet is agnostic over the chain-specific definition of identity and delegates the definition of it to the provider chain's runtime.